astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 ```
 $$\boxed{[v_4]^2 = -c^2}$$

 Once again, the size of a 4-vector is a negative number.
+(This is not
+surprising, since the size of the four displacement is negative, and
+$dt$ is always defined to be postive.)
+The experimental evidence is
+that the speed of light has the same value for all inertial observers,
+so the size of the 4-velocity is therefore a scalar quantity.
 The
-experimental evidence is that the speed of light has the same value
-for all inertial observers, so the size of the 4-velocity is therefore
-a scalar quantity.
-The 4-velocity meets the requirements set forth by
+4-velocity meets the requirements set forth by the Michelson-Morley
-the Michelson-Morley experiment.
+experiment.

 When objects are traveling near the speed of light, a convenient quantity
 to define is a unitless 4-velocity known as the 4-beta.
 This saves